tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 Note: When UI sends multiple permission request in a short period of time — because the UI will be multi-address + multi-network, but we will insert a separate permission for every address+network+origin triplet — we don't need to worry about the indexedDB write performance, because this code path won't be used often and the number of inserted permissions won't be significant.

+⚠️ The methods in `authorization.ts` also needs to be updated to check for chainID. e.g.: `checkPermissionSign`

 ### Current Connection Per dApps

-- [ ] communication flow + events of account changing for a dApp
-- [ ] db structure for internal ethereum provider

 #### Redux